raquo/Airstream/README.md

 * As soon as a `Foo` with id="123" appears in inputSignal, we call `renderFoo` to render it.
 This gives us a `Div` element **that we will reuse** for all future versions of this foo.
 * We remember this `Div` element.
 Whenever `inputSignal` updates with a new version of the id="123" foo, the `fooSignal` in `renderFoo` is updated with this new version.
 * Similarly, when other foo-s are updated in `inputSignal` their updates are scoped to their own invocations of `renderFoo`.
 The grouping happens by `key`, which in our case is the id of Foo.
-* When the list emitted by `inputSignal` no longer contains a Foo with id="123", we remove its Div from the output and forget it that we ever made it.
+* When the list emitted by `inputSignal` no longer contains a Foo with id="123", we remove its Div from the output and forget that we ever made it.
 * Thus the output signal contains a list of Div elements matching one-to-one to the Foo-s in the input signal list.

 So in essence, our `outputSignal` is broadly equivalent to `inputSignal.map(_.map(renderFoo))`, except that `renderFoo` requires **memoization** and **data** that simple mapping can't provide, thus the need for `split`.